For the founder who became the project manager by accident

 Summary

 Want to share this internally?
-Here's the short version.
+Here's a message you can copy.